EURO GOVT-Spanish yields hit 5-month low in ECB afterglow

 "We've had a good rally, the sentiment is positive and I

-think it will remain so near term, but the market is very wary
+think it will remain so near term but the market is very wary of

 Stamenkovic said.